yeofrancis/yeofrancis/README.md

 # About Me
-A Banking Operations Professional fascinated by Automation & Digitial Tranformation deep dving into the area of IT Operations and its relationship with Software Developers on enhancing and adding-value to SLDC, leading to Happy customers experience.
+A Banking Operations Professional fascinated by Automation & Digitial Tranformation deep dving into the area of IT Operations and its relationship with Software Developers on enhancing and adding-value to SLDC, leading to a Happy Me 😘

 - 🔭 I’m currently working on Dockerizing Continious Integration / Continious Delivery